 So you’ve decided to move house, you’ve chosen your new property, organised removal vans and you’re ready to embark upon your new and exciting adventure.
 However, what lies ahead of you is the gruelling task of packing.
 Arranging all of your belongings into boxes can be a lengthy and dreaded chore, but it is also an opportunity to filter through everything and discard old and unused items.

-Whether you’re moving in a month or in 6 months, the earlier you start, the less stressful your move will be.
+Whether you’re moving in a month or in 6 months, the earlier you start to declutter before moving, the less stressful your move will be.
 Simply start by collecting four boxes, or bin liners, that are not likely to break and label them ‘keep’ ‘give away’, ‘rubbish’ and ‘sell’.
 Work through one room at a time, going through every cupboard, drawer and shelf.

 Decluttering expert and CEO of ACK Organizing, Alison Kero says